EXPLAINER-Why recounts rarely change the results of U.S. elections | Politics

 In a recount, authorities repeat the process of tallying up votes.
 They are a relatively common feature of U.S. elections, though rare in presidential contests.
 “Recounts are routine.
 Run-of-the-mill,” said William & Mary Law School professor Rebecca Green.
 She said they usually show the first count to be fairly accurate, though small discrepancies, often caused by differing judgments about how to count ballots marked by hand and other issues, are not unusual.

 States handle recounts differently, but the process mostly comes down to re-tallying the votes.
-In Georgia, the latest tally puts Biden ahead of Trump by about 12,000 votes, 49.5% to 49.3%, with 99% of the expected ballots counted.
+In Georgia, Republican Secretary of State Brad Raffensperger said on Wednesday he had ordered a hand recount because of the closeness of the tally, although he believed ballots had been counted accurately and there was no sign of widespread fraud.

 Other states like Georgia and Wisconsin allow a losing candidate to force a recount but do not require one.
 Georgia allows candidates to seek a recount if the margin is less than 0.5%; Wisconsin allows one if it is less than 1%.
-As of noon ET on Tuesday, Biden was leading Trump in both states, but the count was close enough that Trump’s campaign would be able to seek a recount.
+In Wisconsin, Biden led by 0.7%.
 Typically, candidates make those requests after a state has certified its final vote tally, which has yet to happen.

 DOES IT MAKE A DIFFERENCE?
 Recounts rarely upset the results of an election.
 When they have, it has been in cases in which only a few hundred votes separated the top two candidates.